Greatstone-on-Sea

-Greatstone is a beach-side town, the third town up from the "point" of the Romney Marsh area of Kent.

-It is situated near the largest town there, New Romney in Kent, England.
+Greatstone is a village on the coast of Romney Marsh in Kent, England.
+It is east of the town of New Romney and split between the civil parishes of New Romney and Lydd.

 Although permission was given for a company to construct large numbers of homes and facilities in the 1920s, only a small number were actually built.
 There was widespread development in the 1960s and 1970s, however, leading to a sizable community.

+Amenities

-The church of St Peter's, built in the 1960s, is a daughter church of All Saints, Lydd, in which parish half of Greatstone is situated.
-It is in the civil parish of Lydd.
+The church of St Peter's, built in the 1960s, is a daughter church of All Saints, Lydd.

-There is a small group of shops at one end of the town, and the other end simply melds into Lydd-on-Sea.
+There is a small group of shops at one end of the town, and the other end adjoins Lydd-on-Sea.
 The local school is the Greatstone Primary School, from which most students either go on to The Marsh Academy, the Folkestone School for Girls or the Harvey Grammar School.